-The student is expected to document in the patient medical records (paper or electronic) and sign all entries with their first and last name followed by student designation (i.e., Jane Doe, Nurse Practitioner Student).
-Since the preceptor maintains the legal responsibility to examine the patient, establish the diagnosis, and determine the treatment and evaluation plan, they must also sign the medical record and all billing documentation.
-In some settings, students are not permitted to document in official patient medical records and will need to provide alternative sample documentation to the preceptor.
-Patient confidentiality, consistent with the Health Insurance Portability and Accountability Act (HIPAA) must be observed.
+The student is expected to document in the patient's medical records (paper or electronic) and sign all entries with their first and last name followed by a student designation (i.e., Jane Doe, Nurse Practitioner Student).
+Since the preceptor is legally responsible for examining the patient, establishing the diagnosis, and determining the treatment and evaluation plan, they must also sign the medical record and all billing documentation.
+In some settings, students are not permitted to document in the official patient medical record and will need to provide alternative sample documentation to the preceptor.
+Patient confidentiality, consistent with the Health Insurance Portability and Accountability

+Act (HIPAA) must be observed.
 At no time may patient records be copied, photographed, or removed from the clinical site.
 Any infraction of this policy will result in a failure of the course and a written notice in the student file.